 However, olive oil can add a wonderful texture to salad dressings and is ideal for drizzling over cold dishes.
 Extra virgin olive oil is cold-pressed and retains a distinctive flavour and aroma at low temperatures.
 A generous glug of extra virgin olive oil mixed with a squeeze of balsamic vinegar makes a delightful dip for toasted ciabatta or other bread starters.

 Olive oil also works well for sauteing and roasting at low or medium temperatures.
 It's best to store it in a dark glass or opaque bottle to keep the oil protected from the sun or any direct light.
 Our elegant Ceramic Pourer is the perfect choice for transferring your olive oil straight from the kitchen to the dining table.
-It can also make a thoughtful gift for the fashionable foodie in your life.

 All the oils on this list come from plant sources, so they are technically vegetable oils.
 However, bottled vegetable oil generally refers to a blend of different oils.
 Most often, vegetable oil consists of a mixture of canola, corn, palm, sunflower, safflower and soybean oils in varying proportions.